 Thrive Internet Marketing Agency’s Amber Ooley explains that using trigger words in the subject line has created engagement for them.

-5. Provide a personalized experience and be personable too
+5. Provide a personalized experience

 Personalization is key to a lot of things when it comes to marketing, it can make it attractive to the individual and build your customer relationship.
 So you better believe that it’s just as important when creating a newsletter that resonates well with your community.